ml-jku/Topology-Optimization-Modulated-Neural-Fields/README.md

 Topology optimization (TO) is a family of computational methods that derive near-optimal geometries from formal problem descriptions.
 Despite their success, established TO methods are limited to generating single solutions, restricting the exploration of alternative designs.
-To address this limitation, we introduce Generative Topology Optimization (GenTO) - a data-free method that trains a neural network to generate structurally compliant shapes and explores diverse solutions through an explicit diversity constraint.
+To address this limitation, we introduce Topology Optimization using Modulated Neural Fields (TOM) - a data-free method that trains a neural network to generate structurally compliant shapes and explores diverse solutions through an explicit diversity constraint.
 The network is trained with a solver-in-the-loop, optimizing the material distribution in each iteration.
 The trained model produces diverse shapes that closely adhere to the design requirements.
-We validate GenTO on 2D and 3D TO problems.
+We validate TOM on 2D and 3D TO problems.
-Our results demonstrate that GenTO produces more diverse solutions than any prior method while maintaining near-optimality and being an order of magnitude faster due to inherent parallelism.
+Our results demonstrate that TOM produces more diverse solutions than any prior method while maintaining near-optimality and being an order of magnitude faster due to inherent parallelism.
 These findings open new avenues for engineering and design, offering enhanced flexibility and innovation in structural optimization.

 <table style="width:1000px; border:none; border-collapse:collapse">